Course Code: CKR22 Full-time & Part-time

 MB4611 Microbial Food Safety (5 credits)

-The taught modules of this course are assessed by examination.
+The taught modules of this course are assessed by examination in Winter, Spring and Summer.
 The research aspect is assessed on the quality of a substantial written dissertation.

 The course is taught by staff from the School of Food and Nutritional Sciences, the Department of Microbiology and the Department of Food Business and Development.